drmohundro/presentations/brief-history-of-threading/md/02-history.md

 Note:
 - This is not a "natural law" - it was just worded this way and has held true
 - Actually was changed to every 18 months for a period
+- Doesn't have to mean clock speed... but I used to think so
 - Regarding clock speed
     - In other words...
 286, 386, 486, 233MHz, 500MHz, 1GHz, 2GHz, 3GHz... (between 1980 and 2000)
     - But now... my CPU is 2.40 GHz... but has 8 cores